Eight decades later, a Holocaust survivor reunites with his liberator

 “We had similar experiences, so when I read his book, I read my story,” Roth said.
 “All the survivors, we felt like we were brothers.”

-Before they were liberated, Roth said, they were not given food for 40 days.
+Before they were liberated, Roth said, they had no food for 40 days.

 “The only thing I ate in those 40 days was dog food,” he said.